imcf/auto-tx/README.md

 Serialization / Deserialization functions.
 Likewise, this file is to be found in the service base directory and called `status.xml`.

+### Grace Location Cleanup

+After a transfer has completed, the service moves all folders of that transfer into one subfolder inside the `$ManagedDirectory/DONE/<username>/` location.
+Grace location checks are done
+ - at service startup
+ - after a transfer has finished
+ - once every *configurable* hours

 ## Development